KDFW

 KDFW (channel 4) is a television station licensed to Dallas, Texas, United States, serving the Dallas–Fort Worth metroplex.
-It is owned and operated by the Fox network through its Fox Television Stations division alongside KDFI (channel 27), which broadcasts MyNetworkTV.
+It is owned and operated by the Fox network through its Fox Television Stations division alongside KDFI (channel 27), an independent station with MyNetworkTV.
 The two stations share studios on North Griffin Street in downtown Dallas; KDFW's transmitter is located in Cedar Hill, Texas.